What does a typical day at the Inshore Day Camp look like?

-The Offshore Day Camps run 8am to 2pm, Monday through Friday.
+The Offshore Day Camps run 8am to 4pm on Tuesdays or Thursdays.

 Can I drop off my camper early or pick my camper up late?

-Yes, a counselor will be at the marina early and can stay late as well.
+Yes, a counselor will be at the marina early and can stay up to 30 minutes after camp ends.
 If you need to drop off or pick up earlier or later that is fine, just let us know in advance.

 Can my camper keep his/her catch?